leighseverson/countyweather/README.md

 #> [1] "daily_data"       "station_metadata" "station_map"
 ```

-The output from this function call is a list that includes three elements: a daily timeseries of weather data for the county (`andrew_precip$daily_data`); a dataframe with meta-data about the weather stations used to create the timeseries data, and a map showing the locations of weather monitors included in the county-averaged dataset (`anderew_precip$station_map`).
+The output from this function call is a list that includes three elements: a daily time series of weather data for the county (`andrew_precip$daily_data`); a dataframe with meta-data about the weather stations used to create the time series data, and a map showing the locations of weather monitors included in the county-averaged dataset (`anderew_precip$station_map`).

 Here are the first few rows of the dataset: